top of page

 ISABELLE JOHNSON

 Isabelle Johnson began her dance training at Wichita Children’s Theater and Dance Center.
-She later moved to Metropolitan Ballet Wichita for 3 years before joining Ballet Wichita Academy.
-She has had the opportunity to attend summer programs at the New York Institute of Dance and Education, Oklahoma City Ballet, Master Ballet Academy, and most recently the Joffrey Ballet (Chicago).
-Isabelle joined the Joffrey Academy of Dance in the fall of 2022 as a pre-Professional student, where she trained for a year and a half.
-During this time, she also had the opportunity to attend classes with American Ballet Theater, Pacific Northwest Ballet, and Alvin Ailey Dance Theater.
-She then moved back home to attend the University of Kansas and dance with Ballet Wichita.
-In the fall of 2024, she joined Ballet Wichita’s first ever ensemble as a Demi-Soloist.
-Currently, she has plans to continue her education and her professional career.
+She has had the opportunity to attend summer programs at the New York Institute of Dance and Education, Oklahoma City Ballet, Master Ballet Academy, and the Joffrey Ballet (Chicago).
+Isabelle joined the Grainger Academy of the Joffrey Ballet in the fall of 2022 as a pre-Professional student, where she trained for a year and a half.
+During this time, she had the opportunity to attend classes with American Ballet Theater, Pacific Northwest Ballet, and Alvin Ailey Dance Theater.
+She then moved back home to attend the University of Kansas and dance with Ballet Wichita’s ensemble as a Soloist.
+This will be her second season with Moving Arts.
+Currently, she has plans to continue her post-graduate education and her professional career.
 She would like to thank her friends and family for their support, as well as Logan Pachciarz for his guidance.

 bottom of page